oxheadalpha/composed-fa2-example/README.md

   | Tzfa2 tzfa2_param  -> custom_entrypoints (tzfa2_param, storage)
 ```

-To test if our contract code compiles, we can add a build script based on `tzGen`
+To test that our contract code compiles, we can add a build script based on
-to the `package.json` file:
+`tzGen` to the `package.json` file:

 ```json
 "build:contract": "yarn tzgen michelson tzfa2_contract tzfa2_contract --main tzfa2_main"